al3x5dev/cache/README.md

 A simple and flexible cache system for PHP.

 ## Features
-* Support for multiple cache drivers (APCu and files)
+* Support for multiple cache drivers (APCu, files, SQLite and MySQL/MariaDB)
 * Implementation of the `Psr\SimpleCache\CacheInterface` interface.
 * Efficient storage and retrieval of data.

 > [!IMPORTANT]
-> The file driver `Mk4U\Cache\Drivers\File` is suitable for storing small amounts of data in cache.
+> The file driver `Mk4U\Cache\Stores\File` is suitable for storing small amounts of data in cache.
 However, as the number of records increases, performance may be affected due to the latency of disk I/O operations.
 >
-> For applications that require storing large volumes of data or high performance, it is recommended to consider using in-memory cache drivers, such as APCu, <!--Redis, or Memcached,--> which are designed to handle large amounts of data more efficiently.
+> For applications that require storing large volumes of data or high performance, it is recommended to consider using in-memory cache drivers, such as APCu, or database drivers such as SQLite and MySQL/MariaDB <!--Redis, or Memcached,--> which are designed to handle large amounts of data more efficiently.

 ## Requirements
 * PHP 8.2 or higher
 * APCu extension (optional)
+* PDO Extension
+* SQLite Extension (for the SQLite driver)
+* MySQLi or PDO_MySQL Extension (for the MySQL/MariaDB driver)

 ## Installation
 ```bash